-Evaluation Rating
+Overall Evaluation Rating

-In the context of the data on the previous pages, make an evaluative judgment about your performance in each areas of role function below using the following scale.
-Please consider your overall performance in terms of alignment with the UNMC core values.
+Make an evaluative judgment about your performance in each areas of role function below using the following scale.
+Please consider your overall performance in terms of alignment with the tripartite missions and Strategic Plans of UNMC and the College of Nursing; consider also the UNMC core values.

 Scale: